 Flexible policy options

-1Cover offers competitive travel insurance that may include domestic cover options.
-Their straightforward policies and online purchase process make it easy to arrange cover for NZ holidays.
+Budget Direct offers competitively priced travel insurance that may include domestic cover options.
+Their straightforward policies and simple online purchase process make it easy to arrange cover for Australian holidays at a lower price point.

 Competitive pricing